Way of Life Literature

 QUESTION: Aren’t you preaching “works” salvation by claiming that repentance is a change of mind that results in a change of life?

 First of all, repentance is not a work of man; it is a work of God.
 “When they heard these things, they held their peace, and glorified God, saying, Then hath God also to the Gentiles granted repentance unto life” (Acts 11:18).
 “In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth” (2 Tim.
 2:25).

 Furthermore, repentance itself is not the good works in a Christian’s life; it is the cause of the good works.
 It is the same for saving faith.
 Saving faith is not a work, but it produces works.
 See Ephesians 2:8-10; Titus 3:4-8.
 We don’t believe in a works salvation in any sense whatsoever, and those who say we do are liars.
 Salvation is by grace alone through the blood of Christ alone without works or sacraments.
 Salvation is wholly of the Lord (John 1:12-13).
 Likewise, biblical repentance is not a change of life; it is a change of mind that RESULTS IN a change of life.

 QUESTION: Do you believe that no one can get saved quickly?

 What I must do as an evangelist is to look for the hand of God at work in people’s lives, convicting them and bringing them to repentance and faith.
 If that work is not present, a sinner’s prayer is spoken in vain.
-Salvation is instantaneous; it is a birth; but understanding and conviction precede it, and ordinarily this process takes time.
+Salvation is instantaneous; it is a birth; but enlightenment and conviction precede it, and ordinarily this process takes time.

 QUESTION: Don’t you believe in a sinner’s prayer?